 The Role of Research In Medicine

-Medical research is the backbone of clinical medicine, sourcing treatments, methodologies, and detailed information to make physicians more advanced and accurate.
-The dynamic interplay between these two realms ultimately translates into improved patient care, better outcomes, and a deeper understanding of the intricate nuances of human health and disease.
-However, the industry is not perfect, leading to challenges and questions for the future of the field.
+Medical research and clinical medicine go hand-in-hand as research works to make physicians more advanced and accurate: the two industries ultimately improve patient care, better outcomes, and a deeper understanding of human health and disease.
+Unfortunately, it can come with challenges and questions for the future of the field.

-The impact of medical research on healthcare is profound and far-reaching.
-Medical research can provide important information about disease trends and risk factors, outcomes of treatment or public health interventions, functional abilities, patterns of care, and health care costs and use.
+The impact of medical research on healthcare is often hidden, but ever so important.
+Medical research can provide important information about “disease trends and risk factors, outcomes of treatment or public health interventions, functional abilities, patterns of care, and health care costs and use.
 The different approaches to research provide complementary insights.”
-This can be seen with the early days of synthetic drugs, when penicillin was first found.
+This can be seen in the early days of synthetic drugs when penicillin was first found.
 At this time, pills were worshiped as panaceas for whatever they were supposed to treat.
-However, over time clinical experience revealed a more nuanced picture; the efficacy of drugs increasingly had to be balanced against side effects and other factors, including the development of resistance to antibiotics and eventually cost.
+However, as clinical experience revealed a more nuanced picture; the efficacy of drugs increasingly had to be balanced against side effects and other factors, including the development of resistance to antibiotics and eventually cost.
 These factors put the onus on doctors to make appropriate prescriptions, making it necessary for doctors to know about the benefits and side effects of drugs and the results of clinical research.
-Beyond the laboratory, medical research facilitates the era of personalized medicine, tailoring interventions to individual characteristics.
-Furthermore, it underpins global health efforts, addressing pressing challenges and fostering collaboration on an international scale.
+Beyond the laboratory, medical research facilitates personalized medicine, tailoring interventions to individual characteristics.

 ____________________________________________________________________